 Is it safe to enter my credit card information online?

-You can enter your credit card online with confidence on our secure server.
+You can enter your credit card information online with confidence on our secure server.
 This charge will appear on your credit card statement as “Safety Courses 18008302268.”

 Taking the Course

 You need education if you are under 18 years old.

 What is the minimum age to take this online course?

 There is no minimum age requirement to take this online course.